disqus/sso-demo/packages/frontend-react/README.md

 - `components/DisqusSSO.jsx`: Main SSO component with login/logout functionality and `DiscussionEmbed` integration
 - `index.css`: Styling that matches the vanilla JS version
 - `main.jsx`: React application entry point

-### DisqusSSO Component Details

-The main component (`DisqusSSO.jsx`) demonstrates:

-- **State Management**: Uses `useState` for login status and debug information
-- **SSO Integration**: Configures the `DiscussionEmbed` component with SSO settings
-- **API Calls**: Makes POST requests to the backend using Axios
-- **Disqus Reset**: Uses `window.DISQUS.reset()` for logout functionality
-- **Error Handling**: Graceful error states and user feedback

-## Deployment

-This can be deployed to GitHub Pages alongside the vanilla JS version by:

-1. Building the React app
-2. Copying the build output to a `/react/` subdirectory
-3. Serving both versions from the same GitHub Pages site

-The React version would be available at: `https://[username].github.io/sso-serverless-worker/react/`

-## Development Notes

-- Uses modern React patterns with functional components and hooks
-- Leverages the **official `disqus-react` package** for better integration than manual script loading
-- Implements proper cleanup in useEffect to prevent memory leaks
-- Handles loading states and errors gracefully
-- Maintains the same visual styling as the vanilla JS version
-- Uses Vite for fast development and optimized production builds
-- Axios replaces jQuery for cleaner, Promise-based HTTP requests